 in upright (56) + oblong formats of c.
 12⅞-14⅛ × 9 and 9⅞-10⅝ × 11⅜-11⅝ in (32.6-36 × 23 and 25-27 × 29-29.5 cm) resp., printed by A. Renaud, now and then also by A. Hölzer.
 Dark green broad h. sheepskin vol. with leather corners,

 gilt lining, gilt ruby red back-plate at the spine and, inlaid, front cover, green Roma-Fabriano laid paper as cover of boards + fly-leaves, gilt reduced Ridinger stag from the Evening (Th.
-240) of The Stag’s Times of the Day on the back cover, on its lower interior edge additionally “ridinger handlung niemeyer” in likewise 23.5 cart gilt tooling as well as bound with green 2 ll. title (with princely collection stamp) + announcement for the 1st issue, here laminated against each other, in uniform h. leather slipcase with the stag on both covers.
+240) of The Deer’s Times of Day on the back cover, on its lower interior edge additionally “ridinger handlung niemeyer” in likewise 23.5 carat gilt tooling as well as bound with green 2 ll. title (with princely collection stamp) + announcement for the 1st issue, here laminated against each other, in uniform h. leather slipcase with the stag on both covers.

 Schwarz XIX-XXII (XXII supposedly erroneously “After an orig. drawing” instead of after Thienemann 141). – Not in Schwerdt, Souhart, Nissen + Rümann, as practically not known to literature in general. – Subdivided into three divisions of which one sheet each formed a number, that is:

 A Hunting Scene (Nymphenburg 1731)

 Representations of the Best-Known Fair Game of Central Europe

 among these an 8-sheet supplement after Adolf Rohlfs

 with gallinaceous birds incl. wood grouse, wild ducks + geese, snipes + bustards